ThibaultBee/StreamPack/README.md

-# StreamPack: RTMP and [SRT](https://github.com/Haivision/srt) live streaming SDK for Android
+# StreamPack: RTMP and SRT live streaming SDK for Android

 StreamPack is a flexible live streaming library for Android made for both demanding video broadcasters and new video enthusiasts.

-It is designed to be used in live streaming and gaming apps.
+## Hop On Board! 🚀

+⭐ If you like this project, don’t forget to star it!

+💖 Want to support its development?
+Consider becoming a sponsor.

+🛠️ Contributions are welcome—feel free to open issues or submit pull requests!

 ## Setup